Muthaias/tiny-tinacms-test/README.md

 ## Running
 The result will be hosted on `localhost:5000` by default.
+* Remember to run the content generation script, `script/generate-mock-data.js`, unless you want to populate the data yourself.
 * Admin endpoint can be reached at `localhost:5000/admin.html`
 * User endpoint can be reached at `localhost:5000/index.html`

 ### Development
 ```
 npx yarn install
+node script/generate-mock-data.js
 npm start
 npm run serve
 ```